dotnet/runtime/docs/design/coreclr/botr/type-system.md

 At GC scan time, each managed object must individually be kept alive only if the type and thread is still alive.
 This requires properly handling several situations.
 1. If a collectible assembly becomes unreferenced, but a thread static variable associated with it has a finalizer, the object must move to the finalization queue.
 2. If a thread static variable associated with a collectible assembly refers to the collectible assembly `LoaderAllocator` via a series of object references, it must not provide a reason for the collectible assembly to be considered referenced.
-3. If a collectible assembly is collected, then the associated static variables no longer exist, and the TLSIndex values associated with that collectible assembly becomre re-useable.
+3. If a collectible assembly is collected, then the associated static variables no longer exist, and the TLSIndex values associated with that collectible assembly becomes re-useable.
 4. If a thread is no longer executing, then all thread statics associated with that thread are no longer kept alive.

 The approach chosen is to use a pair of different handle types.